VishnuRaman/rs2/README.md

 };
 ```

-For most users, the default configuration is robust and production-ready.
+For most users, the default configuration is robust.

 #### Comprehensive Resource Management Examples